Here's What We Thought After Testing Ruggable's Washable Rugs

 How Does It Hold Up to Pets?

 Very well.
-My dogs needed nail trims something fierce during my testing period and the rug never snagged.
-One of my dogs even peed on the rug, but after throwing it in the wash immediately, there was no trace.
+My dogs needed nail trims badly during my testing period and the rug never snagged.
+One of my dogs even peed on the rug, but after throwing it in the wash immediately, there was no lingering scent or mark.
 Another editor who has two cats and a dog also successfully removed an unpleasant stain (ahem, vomit).
 So, yeah, pet owners will be satisfied with a Ruggable rug.

 Is It Worth the Price?